 - Source: National Center for Education Statistics (NCES), CA Dept. of Education

-Darnall Charter's student population of 640 students has stayed relatively flat over five school years.
+Darnall Charter's student population of 610 students has declined by 6% over five school years.

 Total Classroom Teachers

 Darnall Charter is ranked within the bottom 50% of all 9,659 schools in California (based off of combined math and reading proficiency testing data) for the 2018-19 school year.